okta/okta-sdk-dotnet/MIGRATING.md

 ```

-Since this is a breaking change in the default behavior, Okta.Sdk was published with version numbers starting from 5.0.0.
+Since this is a breaking change in the default behavior, the major version of Okta.Sdk was incremented to 5; the latest version is now 5.0.0.

 If you were relying on this behavior, make sure to update your code and verify the resource is not `null` before accessing its properties.